 Integrated Foundation Year

-The integrated foundation year is a great route into the world of higher education.
+The Integrated Foundation Year (IFY) is a brilliant introduction to the world of higher education.

-The year is a brilliant opportunity to gain the required skills and knowledge to set you up for your first year of degree study.
+During your IFY, you will develop the required skills and knowledge to successfully complete the rest of your degree.
 For example, if you’re progressing onto a science degree, you may focus on basic principles in biology and chemistry, as well as underpinning skills in mathematics.
 Central skills, including academic writing and researching, are available on all pathways.

 - the development of core skills, including research, academic study and writing